 Added by Lauran Welling on April 7, 2017 at 2:19pm — No Comments

 You’re rolling around in your bunk.
 Your weary eyes gaze through the gloom to your digital clock - 3:00 AM.
 You turn again and sigh.
 One minute, you’re too hot and kick at your sheets.
 The next, too cold.
 You can hear your buddy snoozing on the other side of the room - why can’t you be like him?
 You know a call could come at any time, but you try to force that thought from your mind.
 You need rest.
-You screw your eyes shut, and immediately the day’s events start playing over again in your…Continue
+You screw your eyes shut, and immediately the day’s events…Continue

 Today’s example of a revision to a prior firefighting “rule”, inspired by the new perspectives provided by fire dynamics research, regards the direction of our fire attack.
 It is a phrase I first saw used by Lieutenant Sean Gray of Cobb County (GA) Fire and Emergency Services in a November, 2011 article in Fire Engineering,…Continue